wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 	sudo service httpd start

 ####Test Apache
 To check if Apache is successfully installed, browse to your Apache server's DNS name (for the example URL in this article, http://lampdemo.chinacloudapp.cn/).
-The page should display the words “It works!"
+The page should display the words "It works!"
 ![][14]

 ####Troubleshooting